ekopylova/OTU-clustering/README.md

 OTU-clustering
 ==============

-Scripts for benchmarking and comparison of short read OTU clustering tools available via QIIME 1.9.
+Scripts for benchmarking and comparison of short read OTU clustering tools available via QIIME 1.9.0.
-The full benchmark can be launched with the command `launch_benchmark.sh` in `OTU-clustering/shell_scripts/`.
+The full benchmark can be launched with the script `OTU-clustering/shell_scripts/launch_benchmark.sh`.
-This script will execute all of the software tools & perform analysis using the datasets & scripts below.
+This script will execute all of the software tools and perform analysis using the datasets & scripts below.
+The user must modify the working directory path in `launch_benchmark.sh` prior to executing this script.
+Only commands for launching software in `OTU-clustering/shell_scripts/commands_16S.sh` and `OTU-clustering/shell_scripts/commands_18S.sh` are called using the qsub environment, although this is easily modifiable to run on any system.

 Dependencies
 ------------